Part 3 - the rest of the story

 There was also peace and love and expressions of the greatest joy.

-I slowly, through the years, became the “cause” of every trouble, because I didn’t have the “right spirit” (or so I was told when I asked hard questions).
-My children were subtly turned against me in ways that were so insidious that no one could recognize it, and certainly no one could stand up against it.
-The price to pay would be too high.
-Namely, exclusion.
-Not just from the family, but from “God’s Will” I was told.
+Over the years, I became the “scapegoat” for every trouble; an invisible label was placed on me for not conforming to the “right spirit” (as I was told when I dared to ask difficult questions).
+My children were subtly turned from my influence; their loyalty eroded in ways that were so insidious that no one could see, let alone challenge.
+The price to pay would be too high—namely, exclusion.
+Not just from the family but from what was considered “God’s Will,” I was told.

 I Cannot Hear You, God

-I slowly began to disconnect from God and from “the still small voice behind me” through the years.
+Through the years, I slowly disconnected from God and "the still small voice behind me."

-Approval and acceptance were at the top of the list now.
+Approval and acceptance are at the top of the list now.

-This is where my early “religious traumas” really came to maturity.
-Remember, the confession?
-By the time I reached my mid-40s, I was fully looking to please those around me, especially the “one religious leader,” my father-in-law, because I loved him, and I believed it was what God wanted.
+This is where my early religious trauma matured.
+Remember the confession?
+By the time I reached my mid-40s, I was looking to please those around me, especially the “one religious leader,” my father-in-law, because I loved him and believed it was what God wanted.

 “But while education, training, and the counsel of experience are all essential, the workers should be taught that they are not to rely wholly upon any man’s judgment.
 As God’s free agents, all should ask wisdom of Him.”